Blade II (video game): Reception

+Tokyo Drifter of GamePro called the PlayStation 2 version "a subpar game that will frustrate even die-hard fans."
+He also said that the Xbox version "has a lot of good raw materials, but the end product doesn't congeal into a bloody good time.
+Even die-hard fans of the Daywalker will be disappointed."

 Sales

 Blade II was a commercial failure, selling less than half a million units across both platforms.
 Its failure was indirectly responsible for the closure of Mucky Foot Productions.
-When Mucky Foot acquired the Blade franchise, they had already developed two commercial failures: Urban Chaos and Startopia, both of which had been published by Eidos.
+When Mucky Foot acquired the Blade franchise, they had already developed two commercial failures: Urban Chaos and Startopia, both of which had been published by Eidos Interactive.
 Mucky Foot wanted to make Urban Chaos 2, but Eidos were not especially interested.
 According to company director Gary Carr:

 However, because the game had to be ready to ship to coincide with the DVD release of the film in North America, development was rushed, and the game was released before the developers were fully happy with it.
 After finishing with Blade II, Mucky Foot began work on two more film adaptations: Bulletproof Monk for Empire Interactive and The Punisher for THQ.
-THQ were unimpressed with Blade II, and cancelled The Punisher, which left Mucky Foot in the position of being unable to complete Bulletproof Monk without letting staff go, which they were unwilling to do.
+THQ were unimpressed with Blade II and cancelled The Punisher, which left Mucky Foot unable to complete Bulletproof Monk without letting staff go.
 They spent several months re-pitching Sky Ships, the game which had developed into Blade II, to various publishers, but were unable to generate any interest, and the company closed in October 2003.